mitmedialab/PRG-Group-Map/README.md

 Once you see `Bundle End` outputted in the terminal, the development server is up and running.

-As you make changes to files, the development server will automatically rebuild the project and refresh the webpage to reflect your changes (takes ~10s).
+As you make changes to files, the development server will automatically rebuild the project and refresh the webpage to reflect your changes (~10s).
    - **NOTE:** Because of how gitpod controls the file system, changes are automatically saved.
 This can trigger multiple rebuilds when you're editing (since every save triggers a rebuild), which is annoying but does not indicate a problem with your code or workflow.

 For the best developer experience, keep this command/terminal running for your entire session.
 If it exits due to an error or you accidentally close it, you can restart it be running: